trstringer/trstringer.github.io/_posts/2022-08-07-otel-part1-intro.md

 ### APIs and SDKs

 One of the important things to understand initially when starting to work with OpenTelemetry is how the project distinguishes between APIs and SDKs.
-Briefly stated, APIs are in charge of gathering the telemetry and all the data that is part of if and the SDKs are what get this data out of the current observed process to another entity for analysis.
+Briefly stated, APIs are in charge of gathering the telemetry and all the data that is part of it and the SDKs are what get this data out of the current observed process to another entity for analysis.
 As we go through this example in depth, this will make more sense but it is worth understanding the separation of concerns between the APIs and the SDKs.

 Because they are separate, they allow us to decouple **what is observed** (API) to **how it is handled** (SDK).
 There is a wide variety of language support, including (but not limited to): Go, Python, Java, Ruby, JavaScript, .NET, and more!
 For more information on language support, take a look at the [documentation for instrumentation](https://opentelemetry.io/docs/instrumentation/).
 We will be covering instrumentation in a later blog post.